IvashchenkoSerhii/rustgenhash/README.md

 - string
 - file

-After selecting the mode you will need to provide the -a switch for selecting a suitable hashing algorithm and a string or file to be hashed.
+After selecting the mode you will need to provide the `-a` switch for selecting a suitable hashing algorithm and a string or file to be hashed.
 The stdio mode allows you to pipe to the `rustgenhash` command.
 The tool will hash the passed lines from the stdio (useful for hashing password lists).
+By default, the hashes are displayed in hex, for base64 encoded format add `-b` or `--b64` argument.
+Note: hashes from `argon2`, `pbkdf2` and `scrypt` algorithms are displayed as is without hex or base64 conversion.

 The file mode supports hashing of multiple files in a directory and currently works non-recursive.